 You can use life insurance in estate planning for multiple purposes.
 Apart from ensuring your beneficiaries inherit the same amount of money, life insurance can help you with:

-- Estate preservation: Tax liabilities at death, probate fees, executor fees, other legal fees, and funeral costs can all eat into the inheritance you want to leave behind.
-Life insurance proceeds can help offset these costs and ensure your heirs receive the exact amount of money you wanted them to have.
+- Estate preservation: Tax liabilities, probate fees, executor fees, legal expenses, and funeral costs can diminish the intended inheritance.
+Life insurance proceeds can offset these expenses, ensuring your heirs receive the desired amount of money.

 - Estate creation: The life insurance payout is passed directly to your beneficiaries upon your death.
 In doing so, it creates an immediate estate for your loved ones.